PizzaDragon/yougame.github.io/README.md

 4: git commit -m "${current date, message you want to commit}" //commit to the local repository.
 5: git push // finally, pushes to our master branch.

 code created by Evan Verdoorn, Leslie Scherbeijn, Calvin Hannewijk and Neo McNeese.
+Four first year IT-students at HZ-University of Applied Sciences.